 - For social platforms, cut a 30-second version that opens on the pre-chorus.

-- Avoid English-only when the cause crosses borders — translate the chorus tag line.
+- When the cause crosses borders, translate the chorus tag line instead of staying English-only.

 FAQ